Consequences: the result or effect on something made by a set of conditions or actions. A consequence of not studying for a test might be a bad grade.

-The dolphin was also considered a special case because dolphins have the ability to put only half of their brains to sleep at a time.
+The dolphin was also considered a special case because dolphins have the ability to put only half their brains to sleep at a time.
 The half-asleep brain made it difficult to measure response time and made scientists start to question their initial definition of sleep.
-Remember, part of being asleep means being still, so people were saying since dolphins still swam around it seemed that they did not fit into that category.
+Remember, part of being asleep means being still, and since dolphins still swam around it seemed that they did not fit into that category.
 However, when scientists measured dolphins’ brain waves they saw that the patterns were similar to brains that were asleep, at least in half of the brain.

 Next, scientists looked for animals that didn’t need to catch up on sleep after being awake for a long time.
 They found a few animals like bees that seemed to not need extra sleep.
 Yet, the scientists decided the experiments done were flawed because only the length of sleep was tested, not the quality of sleep.
 This was problematic because many animals regulate sleep by sleeping deeper, not longer, so they ruled out the research as proof of animals that don’t need to make up sleep.

 Here is a table from the original article that lists all the animals the scientists thought were examples of not sleeping or not using rebound sleep.
-The first column looks at if the animals sleep, the second column looks at whether the animals make up their sleep and the third column talks about why the animals were considered special cases.
+The first column looks at animals that meet the definition of sleep, the second column looks at whether the animals make up their sleep and the third column talks about why the animals were considered special cases.

 In the end, the scientists concluded that sleep must have some kind of necessary function; otherwise, it would not be universal and it would not be damaging to our health to go without sleep.
 The next step is to figure out what exactly sleep does.